 top of page

-If you are seeking support, you can learn more about our eating disorder counselling page.
+If you are looking for support with an eating disorder, you can also learn more about our eating disorder counselling and therapy.

 What approaches are used in eating disorder therapy?